Home > Tips & Tricks > How To Deep Clean An Aquarium

 4. Vacuum substrate

 During all the aforementioned activities you’ll have stirred up plenty of debris, which will have settled on the substrate along with other bits of fish waste and biomaterial.
-To remove this and avoid it from fouling the water we’ll have to whip out the aquatic vacuum and siphon the substrate.
+To remove this and avoid it from fouling the water, we’ll have to whip out the aquatic vacuum and siphon the substrate.

 While siphoning you can stir up the top layer of the substrate a bit, especially if you use gravel, which isn’t as easy to clean.
 Don’t go over the top, though, and don’t take the substrate out to wash it unless you have very good reason.
 Substrate, too, contains good bacteria that stabilize the aquarium and destroying that population can really mess with your aquarium’s water parameters for days or weeks to come.